 COVID-19 vaccines protect against the SARS-CoV-2 virus (also known as COVID-19).
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
-Go to <a href="https://doi.org/10.10/2016/nd.201
+In some cases, the infection can cause problems with other organs or other parts of the body.
+Go to ahs.ca/covid to learn more about COVID-19.